openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

      correct.
  :width: 400

 In this example, a single problem component contains multiple questions, all of them using the dropdown problem type.
 To add the example illustrated above, you enter the following text and Markdown formatting in the simple editor in Studio.
+Then, select **Settings** for the problem to define settings.
+To specify that each question is worth one point, leave the **Problem Weight** field empty.

 ::